Hodge correlators

 Using $\varphi_i= \log|f_i|$ we see that integral (\ref{1.08.04.1}) coincides up to a factor with the Hodge correlator integral for the counterclockwise orientation of the tree on Fig \ref{feyn15}.
-The factor $(-1)^{n-1}$ tells the difference between the counterclockwise and clockwise orientations of the tree.
-The lemma follows.
+The factor $(-1)^{n-1}$ tells the difference between the counterclockwise and clockwise orientations of the tree. \end{proof}